Organics Infrastructure Program

 In December 2017, the Government of Canada announced it is providing 'Low Carbon Economy Funding' to the Province of B.C. in support of projects that reduce greenhouse gas emissions.
 The B.C.
 Government has identified matching funds to support organic waste processing infrastructure to increase municipal organics diversion and management of agricultural waste.
 The Organics Infrastructure Program combines $10 million of federal funding from the Low Carbon Economy Leadership Fund, $10 million of provincial funding, and a $10 million contribution from recipients and/or their partners.

 The Organics Infrastructure Program will facilitate the investment of $30 million towards organics processing infrastructure in British Columbia, such as composting facilities or anaerobic digesters.
 The infrastructure will divert unprocessed municipal organic waste from landfills and/or agricultural waste from direct land application, with the goal of reducing greenhouse gas emissions.

-The B.C. government collected submissions from interested parties through an Expression of Interest (EOI) process.
+The B.C.
+Government collected submissions from local governments (municipalities, regional districts and self-governing First Nations with modern treaties) through an Expression of Interest (EOI) process.
 The submission period was open from September 7 to November 30, 2018.
-An Expression of Interest must have been submitted during this time in order to submit a formal application in the spring of 2019.
+An Expression of Interest must have been submitted during this time in order to submit a formal application.
+Grants will be awarded in the Summer of 2019.

 - GHG Calculator Guide (PDF)

-- Below is an example of wording used as part of a council's resolution to participate in the program.
+- Example text for local Government resolution (PDF) - example of wording used as part of a council's resolution to participate in the program